 The Pogo app is only available in the United States at the time of writing.
 And since you have to connect a credit card to earn with the app, you’re probably 18 or older if you’re using this app.

-But getting started with the app is quite simple and just takes six steps:
+But getting started with the app is quite simple and just takes eight steps:

 - Download Pogo for Android or iOS